mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 Points = pts;
 ```

-The above code does not do any validation of the data and will only work if the text file has no errors such as empty lines, invalid numbers, or simply does not follow the expected format.
-Validating the data before using it is a good practice that helps make your program robust and avoid crashes and errors.The following is a rewrite of the same code, but with validation (highlighted).
+The above code does not do any validation of the data and will only work if the text file has no errors, such as empty lines, invalid numbers, or simply does not follow the expected format.
+Validating the data before using it is a good practice that helps make your program robust and avoid crashes & errors.
+The following is a rewrite of the same code but with validation (highlighted):

 ```C#
 if ((!File.Exists(path)) || !read) {